MassMatsu/react-quiz/README.md

 ##### react-quiz-challenge
-a simple quize app where you can challenge a number of questions in various categories.
+a simple quiz app where you can challenge a number of questions in various categories.

 let's play! - https://react-quiz-challenge.netlify.app